alectrocute/flaskSaaS/README.md

 ### Frontend

 - [Semantic UI](http://semantic-ui.com/) for the global style.
 Very similar to [Bootstrap](http://getbootstrap.com/).
 - [Leaflet JS](http://leafletjs.com/) for the map.
-I only added for the sake of the example.
+I only added it for the sake of the example.

 ## Structure